blog

 2025-12-20

 I've been stuck in a strange loop for awhile now: everytime I start a new piece, I bounch back and forth between Paint Tool Sai and Procreate.
-I'll get just far enough into something for meomentum to start building, and then my brain goes, "Okay, but what if it would look better in the other program?"
+I'll get just far enough into something for momentum to start building, and then my brain goes, "Okay, but what if it would look better in the other program?"

 So I switch.
 And then I switch again.
 And again.